 Our walks set a leisurely pace with lots of time to stop and look at birds and plants and other wonders of our native bushland along the way.
-They are usually half day walks with a leisurely lunch at a restaurant and café afterwards.
+They are usually half day walks with a leisurely lunch afterwards.
 Sometimes the Blue Mountains are left behind for the city where we visit pockets of remnant bushland and/or learn about the interesting history of Sydney and suburbs.
 Sometimes we organise a three or four day trip away to coastal or inland locations.

 Participants are members of Blue Mountains Conservation Society and are required to pay an annual bushwalking levy and to follow the Society's bushwalking guidelines.